What is coworking? Read this article. ###

 1999: DeKoven launched the word "coworking" as a way to identify a method that would facilitate collaborative work and business meetings coordinated by computers.
 He realized that people and business were too isolated and hierarchical to be considered "working together as equals”.
 His method aimed to support collaborative work through a non-competitive approach while giving people the opportunity to work on their own projects.

-That same year, 42 West 24 popped-up in New York City.
-The space was run by a software company and offered a pleasant work environment with flexible desks for individuals and teams, which could also be cancelled on short notice.
-Despite the lack of emphasis on the community aspect, compared to many other coworking spaces, this initiative was a real breakthrough in the market.
+That same year, another space popped-up in New York City.
+42 West 24 was run by a software company and offered a pleasant work environment with flexible desks for individuals and teams, which could also be cancelled on short notice.
+Despite the lack of emphasis on the community aspect, compared to many other coworking spaces, this initiative became another blueprint for the market of flexible work spaces.
 Especially after the tech bubble popped in 2001, when the software company lost many clients and therefore many employees.
 42 West 24 was then filled with new members and is still going strong, with 50 coworkers who occupy around 32 desks, which are surrounded by eight offices.
 The founder company still occupies a part of the shared workspace as well.

 2002: Vienna's mother of coworking spaces opened as Schraubenfabrik, which was first named a community center for entrepreneurs.
 Later, it was extended by Hutfabrik (Hat Factory, 2004) and Rochuspark (2007).
 The spaces operate under the umbrella of Konnex Communities, which became the first local network of coworking spaces.
 There's no relation to the Hat Factory in San Francisco.
 Many coworking spaces have given old factories a breath of new life.